🔗 URL Encoder/Decoder

 What's the difference between encodeURI and encodeURIComponent?

-Can URL encoding handle Unicode characters?
+Can URL encoding handle Unicode characters (e.g., emojis or Chinese text)?

 Related Tools